Pseudomyrmex ferruginea: Mutualistic symbiosis

-To repel herbivorous animals, various acacias protect their succulent leaves with one of several methods, including vicious-looking spines, repellent, noxious chemicals, and as in the case of the bull's horn acacia by developing a mutualism with the Acacia ant.
+To repel herbivorous animals, various acacias protect their succulent leaves with one of several methods, including vicious-looking spines, repellent, noxious chemicals, and—as is the case with the bullhorn acacia—by developing a mutualism with the acacia ant.

 The symbiotic relationship begins when a newly mated queen is attracted by the odour from the tree and starts nesting inside the large hollow acacia thorns.
 The queen nibbles into the thorn to lay 15–20 eggs to produce the first generation of workers.
 As the colony grows, more of the bulbous thorns get inhabited, and when the colony reaches some 400 individuals the ants start to act as gardeners.

-As gardeners, the ants aggressively attack creatures of all sizes attracted by the acacia leaves, killing insects such as crickets and stinging the heads of mammals such as goats.
+When the host plant is damaged by e.g. an herbivore, the damaged leaves release volatile organic compounds.
+When the ants perceive one of these compounds, trans-2-hexenal, they aggressively swarm to the damaged leaf and attack creatures of all sizes attracted by the acacia leaves, killing insects such as crickets and stinging the mouths and tongues of mammals such as goats.
 Even other plants such as epiphytic vines are repelled and as little as an unfamiliar odour can cause the ants to swarm toward the potential threat.
 Additionally, the ants scout the ground around the tree for seedlings and destroy any competitors they find.
 In compensation, special glands at the base of the tree's leaves produce a nectar rich in sugar and amino acids, and the tips of the leaves sprout Beltian bodies, small nutritious packets of oils and proteins.
 However, not all is mutually beneficial: the ants relish the sweet honeydew produced by scale insects which suck the sap of the acacia and therefore protect them as well, effectively providing entry to diseases.

 The development of myrmecophytism ("ant symbiosis") and spininess in African and New World acacia species was an adaptation to the presence of large faunas of effective browsing mammals.
 The ants' sting is very painful, causing a lasting burning and throbbing effect.
-The ants provide vital protection to the bull's-horn acacias day and night, and it has been shown that without the ants, Acacia cornigera suffer greater damage from attacking insects and tend to be overgrown by competing plant species.
+The ants provide vital protection to the bullhorn acacias day and night, and it has been shown that without the ants, Acacia cornigera suffer greater damage from attacking insects and tend to be overgrown by competing plant species.